-Jay Tolson is editor of The Hedgehog Review.
+Jay Tolson is editor of The Hedgehog Review and a senior fellow of the Institute for Advanced Studies in Culture.

 Who do we think we are?
 And why do we keep seeking answers to that question?